Kellswork/agirl.codes/posts/how-to-solve-storybook-test-error-cannot-find-interopRequireDefault.js.md

 ### What I tried to fix the issue?

-Usually, when I get errors like this that have a `package can't be found` error, I delete and reinstall `node_modules`, `package-lock.json`.
+Usually, when I get errors like this that have a `package can't be found` error, I delete and re-install `node_modules`, `package-lock.json`.
 In this case, It did not help

-Next, after some more research, I tried installing  `@babel/runtime` as a dependency to the project based on some StackOverflow recommendation, but that still didn’t fix it.
+Next, after some more research, I tried installing  `@babel/runtime` as a dependency to the project based on some StackOverflow recommendations, but that still didn’t fix it.

 ### What Solved the Error?